If you're interested in using big data to improve patient care and processes then a career in this fast-growing area of

 What is health informatics?

 'Health informatics involves using digital information to ensure better patient care,' explains Judy Jenkins, programme director for Swansea University's MSc Health Informatics.

-'This includes providing doctors with ready access to digital patient records, providing patients with information about staying healthy and providing managers with data to improve services.'
+'This includes providing doctors with ready access to digital patient records, giving patients information about staying healthy and furnishing managers with data to improve services.'

 In the NHS, the term health informatics is used to refer to staff who 'collate, manage, interpret and present patient information,' according to the Health Careers website.

 'It's one of the fastest-growing areas in health,' says Judy.
 It's a career area worth considering if you have interests in healthcare and using data to improve processes - especially as healthcare professionals now have access to more data than ever before.

 How do I get a job in health informatics?

-There are a range of jobs in health informatics, from entry-level roles in administrative functions, to those requiring postgraduate qualifications.
+From entry-level roles in administrative functions, to those requiring postgraduate qualifications there's a range of jobs in health informatics.
 It's also possible to move into this field from other healthcare roles, or from IT jobs.